 Beginner’s Guide to the Universe

 The Beginner’s Guide for the Universe is a 2-unit course aimed to introduce physics/astrophysics non-majors to overarching paradigms, important concepts, and big results at a qualitative or order-of-magnitude level.
-Enrollment is by application only, with details being found here.
+Students may enroll using the course code 19090 (Astronomy 98) and manually selecting 2 units.

 This course is registered under the course number Astronomy 98.
 The Beginner’s Guide to the Universe is affiliated with Democratic Education at Cal (DeCal).